-- meet all requirements for pre-matriculation; - develop a program plan in consultation with the program coordinator; - complete ADM 501, ADM 502, and ADM 504 as their first three courses with a GPA of 3.00 and develop an Initial Portfolio with performance artifacts of ELCC Standards as assigned in the first three courses; and - successfully complete a presentation of the Initial Portfolio to the program coordinator and members of the faculty.

-For the M.S.
-Degree in Educational Administration, the following three-credit graduate courses are required:

-CONCENTRATION: ADM 501, ADM 502, ADM 504, ADM 505, and ADM 516\ EDUCATION: EDU 510, EDU 511, and EDU 550

-SYNTHESIS: BUA 527, CED 508, and PSI 527

-\All other courses in this program are prerequisites to this course.
+- meet all requirements for pre-matriculation (see page 5), - develop a program plan in consultation with the program coordinator, - complete ADM 501, ADM 502, and ADM 504 as their first three courses with a GPA of 3.00 and develop an Initial Portfolio with performance artifacts of ELCC Standards as assigned in the first three courses, and - successfully complete a presentation of the Initial Portfolio to the program coordinator and members of the faculty.
+Courses For the M.S.
+Degree in Educational Administration, the following three-credit graduate courses are required: CONCENTRATION: ADM 501, ADM 502, ADM 504, ADM 505, ADM 516\ EDUCATION: EDU 510, EDU 511, EDU 550 SYNTHESIS: BUA:527, CED 508, PSI 527 CAPSTONE: ADM 550 \All other courses in this program are prerequisites to this course.
+ELEMENTARY/SECONDARY EDUCATION Overview This program is student designed to meet professional needs and a program plan is worked out with the coordinators.

-Elementary/Secondary Education

-This program is student designed to meet professional needs and a program plan is worked out with the coordinators.
 This program does not lead to state certification.

-Exercise Science and Physical Education

-The graduate program offers the students an opportunity to pursue a specialized interest in the discipline of exercise science and physical education.
+EXERCISE SCIENCE AND PHYSICAL EDUCATION Overview The graduate program offers the students an opportunity to pursue a specialized interest in the discipline of exercise science and physical education.
 Successful completion of an approved program leads to the Master of Science degree.
 Students pursuing the Master of Science degree have the opportunity to select one of three tracks: general studies, administration, or scientific perspectives.
 The General Studies emphasis provides the professional physical educator with the opportunity for greater professional competence in the field.
 This program may be designed specifically to meet individual needs and a wide variety of interests.
 The Administrative emphasis provides the opportunity for those who wish to prepare for an administrative position with a body of knowledge essential to the management of a multifaceted physical education/sports program, either within the educational realm or the private sector.
 The Scientific Perspective emphasis provides an in-depth study for those wishing to explore further the science of human movement and exercise.
-Preparation for various certifications through the American College of Sports Medicine (ACSM) or the National Strength and Conditioning Association (NSCA) testing programs is possible.

-In addition, teachers may choose appropriate courses for certificate renewal without matriculating in a degree program.
+Preparation for various certifications through the American College of Sports Medicine (ACSM) or the National Strength and Conditioning Association (NSCA) testing programs is In addition, teachers may choose appropriate courses for certificate renewal without matriculating in a degree program.
+Matriculation Students must:

-- meet all requirements for pre-matriculation (see page 5); - develop a program plan in consultation with the program coordinator; - complete nine credit hours at McDaniel College with a 3.00 GPA; - · submit three letters of reference.
+- meet all requirements for pre-matriculation (see page 5); - · develop a program plan in consultation with the program - complete nine credit hours at McDaniel College with a 3.00 - submit three letters of reference.